 What the clinical evidence shows

 Peripheral nerve stimulation has been studied in multiple clinical trials and peer-reviewed publications.
-The evidence consistently demonstrates significant pain reduction in patients with chronic joint pain who have not responded adequately to conservative treatments.
+The evidence consistently demonstrates significant pain reduction in patients with chronic pain who have not responded adequately to conservative treatments.

 Measuring success